-- b.
-For the Unit: - 1.
-Evidence of ponded water at any point on the Landfill (show affected area on map); - 2.
-Evidence of erosion and/or of day lighted refuse; and - 3.
+c.
+For the Unit:

+- 1. Evidence of ponded water at any point on the Landfill (show affected area on map); - 2.
+Evidence of odors: presence or absence, characterization, source, and distance of travel from source; - 3.
+Evidence of erosion and/or of day lighted refuse; and - 4.
 "Standard Analysis and Measurements", which refers to: - a.
 Turbidity (only for water samples) in NTU: - b.
 Water elevation to the nearest 1/100th foot above mean sea level (only for ground water monitoring); and - c.
-Sampling and analysis of the Monitoring Parameters. - "Matrix Effect" refers to any increase in the Method Detection Limit or Practical Quantitation Limit for a given constituent as a result of the presence of other constituents - either of natural origin or introduced through a release - that are present in the sample of water or soil-pore gas being analyzed. - 7.
-"Facility-Specific Method Detection Limit (MDL)", for a given analytical laboratory using a given analytical method to detect a given constituent (in spite of any Matrix Effect) means the lowest concentration at which the laboratory can regularly differentiate with 99% reliability between a sample which contains the constituent and one (1) which does not. - "Facility-Specific Practical Quantitation Limit (PQL)", for a given analytical laboratory using a given analytical method to determine the concentration of a given constituent (in spite of any Matrix Effect) means the lowest constituent concentration the laboratory can regularly quantify within specified limits of precision that are acceptable to the Regional Board's Executive Officer. - 9.
+Sampling and statistical/non-statistical analysis of the Monitoring Parameters. - 6.
+"Matrix Effect" refers to any increase in the Method Detection Limit or Practical Quantitation Limit for a given constituent as a result of the presence of other constituents either of natural origin or introduced through a release that are present in the sample of water or soil-pore gas being analyzed. - 7.
+"Facility-Specific Method Detection Limit (MDL)", for a given analytical laboratory using a given analytical method to detect a given constituent (in spite of any Matrix Effect) means the lowest concentration at which the laboratory can regularly differentiate with 99% reliability between a sample which contains the constituent and one (1) which does not. - 8.
+"Facility-Specific Practical Quantitation Limit (PQL)", for a given analytical laboratory using a given analytical method to determine the concentration of a given constituent (in spite of any Matrix Effect) means the lowest constituent concentration the laboratory can regularly quantify within specified limits of precision that are acceptable to the Regional Board's Executive Officer. - 9.
 "Reporting period" means the duration separating the submittal of a given type of monitoring report from the time the next iteration of that report is scheduled for submittal.
-Therefore, the reporting period for monitoring parameters is annually, and the reporting period for Constituents of Concern is every five (5) years.
+Therefore, the reporting period for monitoring parameters is semi-annually, and the reporting period for Constituents of Concern is every five (5) years.
 An annual report, which is a summary of all the monitoring during the previous years, shall also be submitted to the Regional Board.
 The submittal dates for each reporting period shall be as follows: - a.
-Detection Monitoring and Annual Summary Report
+Semi-Annual Detection Monitoring Report b.
+Annual Summary Report c.
+Five (5) Year Report